MS, RD, CDN

-Kimmie Singh (she/her) is a Registered Dietitian.
+Kimmie Singh (she/her) is a Registered Dietitian and New York State Certified Dietitian-Nutritionist.
 She earned her Bachelor of Science in physics from St. John's University and her Master of Science in nutrition from The University of North Carolina at Greensboro.
 She completed her dietetic internship at Hunter College in New York City.

 Throughout her graduate career, Kimmie organized various local events to promote awareness about eating disorders.
 She has presented at local and national conferences about weight stigma.
 Kimmie holds the position of Treasurer on the board of the Association of Size Diversity and Health (ASDAH) and is also a member of the International Federation of Eating Disorder Dietitians.
 Kimmie also co-hosted the PCOS and Food Peace Podcast.

-Before embarking on her nutrition training, Kimmie began studying Intuitive Eating and ways to improve one's relationship with food and body with a Health at Every Size approach.
+Before embarking on her nutrition training, Kimmie began studying Intuitive Eating and ways to improve one's relationship with food and body with a Health at Every Size® (HAES®) approach.
 Kimmie has experience in Polycystic Ovarian Syndrome (PCOS), eating disorders, disordered eating, and weight stigma.
-She also has a special passion for exploring the role of social inequality in ideas about food and body.
+She also has a special passion for exploring the role of social inequity in ideas about food and body.

 Kimmie has a gentle and compassionate approach to nutrition counseling.
 She supports clients by meeting them where they are as she encourages them to find joy and healing in their relationship with food.